 Using a Community Grant, the local environment has been improved by resident volunteers working with professional guidance to adopt a neglected, local Orchard by pruning existing trees and planting more varieties plus adding wildflowers to create a spectacular Spring bloom together with the cherry tree blossom.
 This area is a refuge for the endangered Hedgehog.
 The residents have also adopted a neglected alley formerly used for fly-tipping and drug abuse to create an all weather surface suitable for disabled users and baby buggies.
 The street lighting has been adapted to cover the area all-night.
 The alley has been gardened by resident volunteers and was selected for a prestigious Community award.
 The Beck which borders the University and UTC is being monitored for water quality/wildlife habitat by the Environment Agency at the instigation of the WVCG.

 A local disused field has received approval for a Public Right of Way following years of lobbying and 137 commemorative trees have been planted to acknowledge the loss of civilian lives during the outbreak of WW1 in Scarborough & Whitby 16th Dec 1914.
-Local residents have also planted hedging to protect residents living rooms from the intrusive traffic headlights of vehicles leaving the local Sports Centre.
+Further development of an Arboretum through a Community Asset Transfer is being planned subject to a successful Definitive Map Order overdue ruling by the Secretary of State on NYCC regarding the PRoW.